project-numina/kimina-lean-server/README.md

 You can check the maximum number of open files on your machine with `ulimit -n` (256 on a MacBook Pro).
 It may be smaller than what's needed to run the benchmark: increase it with `ulimit -n 65535`.

-Server logs may show the following failure when a REPL gets acquired prior to be being deleted.
-It does not impact performances, it's only at the cache level.

-> Failed to evict header 'import Mathlib\nimport Aesop with id 306512ca-8935-4cdb-b88b-7510e0c98ac3, putting it back

 ### Cached vs Non-Cached

 | Mode       | Valid Proofs (%) | Total Verification Time (s) | Average Verification Time (s) |